-Dealing with the aftermath of a disaster that has directly affected your residence can be a traumatic situation filled with uncertainty and stress.
-Paul Davis shares the following information and tips that will help the recovery process go smoother.
+Having to deal with the aftermath of any disaster that has affected your residence can often be a traumatic situation that is filled with uncertainty and stress.
+Paul Davis provides the following information and tips that can help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (704) 399-2488

-- Of course, it’s always important to make sure you and your family (and don’t forget your pets) are secure and that you contact your friends and relatives to inform them that you are safe.
+- Obviously, it’s always important to be sure you and your family (and don’t forget your pets) are secure and that you contact your relatives and friends to let them know you are safe.

 - Report the damage to your insurance company as soon as you possibly can.

-- Keep a listing of all household goods or personal belongings you have discarded and receipts for any expenses you incur in protecting your property.
+- Keep a listing of all household goods or personal belongings you have thrown out and receipts for any expenses you incur in protecting your property.

 Water Damage Tips

-- Be Safe: A water event can present a lot of possible safety hazards to residents.
-The potential for electric shock and slips and falls are very real.
+- Be Safe: A water event can present a lot of potential safety hazards to residents.
+The potential for slips and falls and electric shock are very real.
 Keep in mind, items soaked with water can be very heavy.
-Only handle tasks that can be done safely.
+Only complete tasks that can be done safely.

-- Electrical: Be sure to turn off all power to affected areas of the property.
-Never operate the television or other electrical appliances while you are standing on wet floors or carpets.
+- Electrical: Be sure to turn off the power to affected rooms of the house.
+Never operate your TV or other electrical appliances while you are standing on wet flooring.

-- Air Conditioning: Turn the air conditioner on to assist drying in summertime or in humid areas of the country.
+- Air Conditioning: Turn your air conditioner on to aid indrying in summertime or in regions with more humidity.

 - Clothing/Fabrics: Move wet items to dry areas.
-Don’t let draperies to remain in contact with wet carpeting or floors.
+Don’t let draperies to stay in contact with wet floors or carpeting.

-- Furniture: Move lighter pieces away from the carpeting.
-Place plastic bags or plastic wrap under the legs of bigger furniture.
+- Furniture: Move lighter pieces off of the carpeting.
+Place plastic bags or plastic wrap beneath the legs of bigger furniture.
 Wipe any extra water off of the furniture.

 Fire Damage Tips

 You have suffered a fire loss.
-While you are waiting for Paul Davis to arrive, below are some helpful tips to help handle with the situation:
+While you are waiting for help to arrive, below are some tips to help deal with the situation:

-- Be Safe: Never reenter affected areas of the house until fire officials have deemed the property completely safe.
+- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the property completely safe.
 Even after the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water that was used to extinguish the fire, and cuts and scrapes from exposed, sharp edges are very real.
-Only perform tasks that can be completed safely.
+The potential for slips and falls from the water that was used to put out the fire, and cuts and scrapes from exposed, sharp edges are very real.
+Only perform tasks that can be completely safely.

 - Going Back Inside: The aftermath of fire damage are measured down to microscopic levels.
-Even for a short time, entry by a person can lead to more damage.
+Even for a small amount of time, entry by a person can cause more damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Appliances/Electronics: Never use any stereo, TV or other electrical appliances until they have been inspected by a professional.
-If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.
+- Appliances/Electronics: Don’t use any TV, stereo or electronic appliances until they have been checked by a professional.
+If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.

-- Food Items: Never eat any food exposed to smoke or canned goods that have been subjected to excessive heat.
+- Food Items: Don’t consume food items exposed to smoke or canned goods that have been subjected to excessive heat.

-- Pets: Relocate any and all pets to a safe environment until your property has been completely restored and cleaned.
+- Pets: Relocate any and all pets to a safe environment until your house has been cleaned and restored.